voelzmo/codex/azure.md

-# Part II - Deploying on AWS
+# Part II - Deploying on Azure

 Welcome to the Stark & Wayne guide to deploying Cloud Foundry on Microsoft Azure.